-A: Except for students in the forensic science concentration, students must complete one year of core course in criminological theory, criminal justice process and policy, research methods and statistics.
-Students may then choose electives from a broad range of topics, including international and comparative criminal justice, theory, policy, forensic psychology, and advanced methods and statistics.
+A: Students will complete core courses in the first year.
+The core coursework will be in criminological theory, criminal justice process and policy, research methods and statistics.
+After core coursework is completed, students may choose to take electives in a broad range of topics including international and comparative criminal justice, theory, policy, terrorism, policing and advanced research methods and/or statistics.

-A: The deadline for submitting an application is January 1st.
+A: The application deadline for the Doctoral Program in Criminal Justice is January 1st of every year.
+All application materials (including GRE scores) should be submitted to the Graduate Center Office of admission by the deadline.
 Detailed instructions on applying to the program can be found on the CUNY Graduate Center Admissions official page here.
-You may call 212-817-7470 or e-mail your request to: firstname.lastname@example.org.

 A: Our faculty represent a variety of disciplines and interests related to criminal justice, broadly defined.
 For a complete list of faculty and their interests, please visit the faculty webpage.